EASY240/photonow/content/blog/master-ai-photo-editing-prompts.md

   <h3>Weighted Keywords</h3>

   <p>Emphasize certain aspects of your prompt by indicating their importance.
-This works especially well with the <a href="https://modernphototools.com/tools/ai-image-generator" target="_blank" data-link="true" data-id="13" rel="nofollow">AI Image Generator</a>.</p>
+This works especially well with the <a href="https://modernphototools.com/tools/ai-image-generator" target="_blank" data-link="true" data-id="13">AI Image Generator</a>.</p>

   <div class="blockquote">
     <p>"Create [image type] with (important element:1.5) as focal point.
 Include (secondary element:1.2) and (background element:0.8)."</p>